Public Appeal: Applicants needed to find face of new line of robots

 Robots have been at the forefront of technology for decades, and are widely considered the future of our technological advancement.
 However, there is still a long way to go, and new robotic products are coming into fruition all the time.

-Here at Geomiq.com we help people develop and create products and prototypes across practically any sector, including robotics.
+Here at Geomiq.com we help people develop and create products and prototypes across practically any sector with our online manufacturing tool.
+This includes CNC Machining Service UK, injection moulding quotes, sheet metal quotes and a 3D printing service.
 However, after a recent request came in, we realised that we needed some assistance fulfilling it.

 A few weeks ago we were approached by a robotics company asking if we could help it with the finishing touches of a state-of-the-art humanoid robot it’s been working on.
 Details of the project are scarce due to a non-disclosure agreement we’ve signed with the designer and his investors, but this is what we do know.